HIROMU522/HIROMU522/README.md

 ### 🚀  Products
 - [EcoIntel](https://github.com/HIROMU522/EcoIntel) : This is a project I developed in a university problem-solving class.
 - [Drill Kit](https://github.com/HIROMU522/DrillKit) : This is a project I submitted for the 2024 [Swift Student Challenge](https://developer.apple.com/swift-student-challenge/).
 This app was created by me.
 This app allows you to easily participate in evacuation drills
-- [Cloudrobe](https://github.com/Yoshiki0418/yahoo.hack) : This is a project created by a team of four during [OpenHackU2024 in Tokyo](https://hacku.yahoo.co.jp/hacku2024_tokyo/).
+- [Cloudrobe](https://github.com/Yoshiki0418/yahoo.hack) : This is a project created by a team of four during [OpenHackU](https://hacku.yahoo.co.jp/hacku2024_tokyo/) 2024 in Tokyo.

 ### 💻  Intern